johnny353535/yoi/src/components/tooltip/tooltip.md

 When JavaScript is disabled, the user sees a nicely styled [note element]({{ site.github.url }}/components/note.html).
 This is very flexible and gives you complete control over styling your no-JS fallback.

-<p class="hint"><b>Use any Markup:</b> You can use any markup you wish as a tooltip.
-The text content is always transformed into a properly styled tooltip.</p>
+<p class="hint"><b>Change of Markup</b> You can turn any markup you wish into a tooltip.
+However, the tooltip will only use the text and drop all other tags.</p>
-<p class="hint"><b>Smart Positioning:</b> Tooltips are displayed relative to the cursor position on mouseover and adjust themselves automatically so the viewport does not cut them off.</p>
+<p class="hint"><b>Smart Positioning</b> Tooltips are displayed relative to the cursor position on mouseover and adjust themselves automatically so the viewport does not cut them off.</p>

 ## Parameters